bertiebertolo/Auto_BLASTp/README.md

 5. **BLAST+ Suite**:
    - Download the BLAST+ toolkit (version `2.16.0+`) from [NCBI](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
    - Extract the downloaded archive.
 The extracted folder will be named `ncbi-blast-2.16.0+`.
-   - Move the entire `ncbi-blast-2.16.0+` folder into the main project directory, where all other files (e.g., input Excel/CSV files, Jupyter notebooks) are located.
+   - Move the entire `ncbi-blast-2.16.0+` folder into the main project directory "Auto_BLASTp", where all other files (e.g., input Excel/CSV files, Jupyter notebooks) are located.

 6. **Verify Installation**:
    - Ensure BLAST is correctly installed by running: